 If your DAW doesn't support Track delay, you will need to drag the track a few ms (according to start time value) forward manually, or use the formula of Time to BPM: Track Delay(beat) = Time(s) * Tempo / 60, e.g. for 50ms, you need to drag a track 0.1 beat or 48 ticks forward when Tempo = 120.

 You need to export audio from one bar before the first note after Track Delay set. as shown in figure below.

-Control Vibrato by hand like a real guitar player.
-An intensive vibrato (when the Mod wheel position exceeds 3/4) will cause a vibrating sound.
+Vibrato can be controlled by hand like a real guitar player.
+An intensive vibrato results when the Mod wheel position exceeds 3/4.

 Poly Repeater can do pick up and down strokes on D6 and E6 notes, it enables a MIDI keyboard to play a note continuously, similar to a real guitar.

-You can customize Chords.
-There are 15 chord types, 180 preset chords, with 3 total positions.
-Each independent chord uses standard fingering.
+Chords can be customized.
+There are 15 chord types, 180 preset chords playable in three positions on the neck.
+Each independent chord uses a standard fingering.

-Click the Transpose button, 12 chords will be transposed together.
+You can create your own chords by clicking on guitar fretboard!
+When you click the Transpose button, all 12 chords will be transposed together.

-User can switch to "Select mode" on a low velocity layer or switch to "Detect mode" on a high velocity layer.
+You can switch to "Select mode" on keyswtich D5 low velocity layer or switch to "Detect mode" on D5 high velocity layer.

-In Select mode, Notes C2-B2 correspond to 1st-12th chords, and can be switched with a single note.
+In Select mode, Notes C2-B2 correspond to the 12 chords slots and chords can be changed by pressing a single key.

-Switching Chords can automatically mute the sound of the last chord played.
+Switching chords automatically mutes the sound of the last chord played.